 Our unit was manufactured in April 2022, and you can see the label here.

 The LG A2 is an excellent TV that offers all the advantages of OLED, like the near-infinite contrast ratio, perfect black uniformity, and wide viewing angle.
-It performs well for its intended use as a cheaper alternative to the LG B2 OLED and LG C2 OLED, so if you don't need extra gaming features or don't care about peak brightness, it's a good choice.
+It performs well as a cheaper alternative to the LG B2 OLED and LG C2 OLED, and it's a good choice if you don't need extra gaming features or don't care about peak brightness.
 However, if you want the best performance you can get with an OLED, it's better to go for the higher-end models.

 The LG C2 OLED is a higher-end TV than the LG A2 OLED and has better performance and features.
 The C2 gets much brighter, especially in HDR, so highlights pop more.
 If you're a gamer, it's better to go for the C2 as it has HDMI 2.1 bandwidth and VRR support, which the A2 doesn't have, so it can't take full advantage of current-gen gaming consoles.